wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Java/Java-OpenSource-List.md

 # JVM

+- [TeaVM #Project#](http://teavm.org/): TeaVM is an ahead-of-time compiler for Java bytecode that emits JavaScript and WebAssembly that runs in a browser.
+Its close relative is the well-known GWT.
+The main difference is that TeaVM does not require source code, only compiled class files.
+Moreover, the source code is not required to be Java, so TeaVM successfully compiles Kotlin and Scala.

 ## Debug & Monitor Tools

 - [GCViewer #Project#](https://github.com/chewiebug/GCViewer): Fork of tagtraum industries' GCViewer.
 Tagtraum stopped development in 2008, I aim to improve support for Sun's / Oracle's java 1.6+ garbage collector logs (including G1 collector)